-My passion is medical history and I have published widely on the history of colonial medicine in East Africa.
+My research passion is medical history.
+During the earlier part of my career I published books on the history of colonial medicine in East Africa.
 My first book, Practising Colonial Medicine (I.B.
 Tauris, 2007) looked at European Doctors working in Kenya, Uganda and Tanzania, while my next book, Indian Doctors in Kenya: The Forgotten Story, 1895-1940 (Palgrave Macmillan, 2015, paperback 2017) with Harshad Topiwala moved my focus to the careers of private and governmental Indian doctors in Kenya.
-Whilst still retaining my interests in colonialism, I have recently moved my medical historical interests to archives closer to home.
-Between 2016-2017 I worked on a Wellcome Trust funded project on the colonial history of the famous local chemists Boots.
-From January 2018 I will additionally be working on the East Midlands influences on the international career of Florence Nightingale via a AHRC standard grant (2018-2021) titled 'Nightingale Comes Home for 2020'.
-Looking at Boots and Nightingale allows me to examine the way local history feeds into international projects and ideas, as well as showing the way broader concerns framed local developments and mindsets.
-In all of my recent work, I have been interested with working with colleagues outside of history (for example, in business studies, health sciences and advertising), as a means of enhancing new interpretations of historical themes and events.
+More recently, however, whilst still retaining my interests in colonialism, I have increasingly moved my medical historical interests to archives closer to home.
+Between 2016-2017 I worked on a Wellcome Trust funded project on the colonial history of the famous chain store chemists Boots and from 1 June 2021 I shall lead be Principal Investigator on a large AHRC Standard Grant: 'Chemists to the Nation, Pharmacy to the World': Exploring the Global Dimensions of British Healthcare and Beauty with Boots the Chemists, 1919-1980' (2021-2025).

 I have won awards for my teaching and enjoy interacting with students very much.
 I currently teach a third year Special Subject, Disease and Domination: The History of Medicine and the Colonial… read more

 My current research has four major strands, all linking local histories with global developments.

 (1 October 2021-30 September 2025)